 About Eddie Yoon

 Eddie Yoon is the founder of EddieWouldGrow, LLC, a think tank and advisory firm on growth strategy.
-He is a past partner at The Cambridge Group, a strategy consulting firm that helps Fortune 500 CEOs drive growth by unlocking consumer demand.
-His work over the past two decades has driven over $5 billion dollars of annual profitable growth in consumer packaged goods, durables, robotics and energy.
+Previously he was one of the senior partners at The Cambridge Group, a strategy consulting firm.
+His work over the past two decades has driven over $8 billion dollars of annual incremental revenue.
+In particular, 8 of his clients have doubled or tripled in revenue in less than 8 years.
 Eddie is one of the world’s leading experts on finding and monetizing superconsumers to grow and create new categories.

-He authored the acclaimed book, Superconsumers: A Simple, Speedy and Sustainable Path to Superior Growth (Harvard Business School Press, 2016).
-He is also the author of over 40 articles, including “Make Your Best Customers Even Better” (Harvard Business Review magazine, March 2014) and “Why It Pays to Be a Category Creator” (Harvard Business Review magazine, March 2013).
-Additionally, he has been quoted in The Wall Street Journal, The Economist and Forbes and has been a keynote speaker in the U.S., Canada, Kenya, Australia, New Zealand, Denmark, the UK and Japan.
+He is the author of the book, Superconsumers: A Simple, Speedy and Sustainable Path to Superior Growth (Harvard Business School Press, 2016).
+His book was named as one of the Best Business Books of 2017 by Strategy & Business.
+He is also the author of over 100 articles, including “Make Your Best Customers Even Better” (Harvard Business Review magazine, March 2014) and “Why It Pays to Be a Category Creator” (Harvard Business Review magazine, March 2013).
+Additionally, he has appeared on CNBC and MSNBC and been quoted in The Wall Street Journal, The Economist and Forbes and has been a keynote speaker in the U.S., Canada, Kenya, Australia, New Zealand, Denmark, the UK and Japan.
 Eddie holds an AB in Political Science and Economics from the University of Chicago.
 Having been born and raised in Hawaii, he went to the Punahou School in Honolulu.
 Eddie lives in Chicago with his wife and three children.

 About the Name “Eddie Would Grow”